SkpC9/Simply-Steel/README.md

 - (1.20.1) Fixed steel anvil can be pushed by piston.
 - (1.19) Fixed advancement: place steel anvil won't trigger

+**2.3.1**

+- Fixed shears and firestarters added by this mod can not be used by dispenser.

 </details>

 Others